DmitriiPodgalo/Vagus/README.md

 # If the command above does not work, please enable scripting and resubmit the command above after it.
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser

-# if you install it not from main or master, change branch
-git checkout branch_name

 # required by pip to build wheels
 pip install wheel==0.37.0